UXSoc/uxsoc-apps-cms/src/pages/index.md

   - cardSectionTitle: Events
     cards: []
     description: >-
-      The Logistics is responsible for handling the technical and material needs for workshops.
+      The Logistics Head is responsible for handling the technical and material needs for workshops.

     positions:
       - description: >-